vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/05_ekAdashI.md

 111

 The question as to the tithi on which the gods ( and particularly Viṣṇu) went to sleep very much exercised the minds of the authors of Purāṇas and of the digests.
-For example, the Vamanapurana (16.
+For example, the Vamanapurāṇa (16.
 6-16) contains verses [^281] some of which may be summarised here; 'a person should arrange a couch in the form of the hoods of the snake Sesa for the lord of the world (Viṣṇu) on the 11th tithi of Āṣāḍha and offer worship; he should, being himself pure, seek on the 12th permission from brāhmanas invited, and should bring to sleep the Lord that wears yellow clothes?
-Then the purāna proceeds to narrate how Kāma (God of Love) sleeps on 13th of Āṣāḍha on a bed of kadamla flowers, the Yakṣas on 14th, Śiva on the 15th (i. e.
+Then the purāṇa proceeds to narrate how Kāma (God of Love) sleeps on 13th of Āṣāḍha on a bed of kadamla flowers, the Yakṣas on 14th, Śiva on the 15th (i. e.
 Pūrnimā) on a bed of tiger-skin, then Brahmā, Viśvakarmā, Pāryatī, Ganeśa, Yama, Skanda, the Sun, Kātyāyani, Laksmi, Lord of snakes, Sādhyas respectively go to sleep on the tithis of the dark half from 1st to 11th.
 The K. V. (p.
 225) and Hemidri (on Kāla pp. 888-889) quote certain verses according to which Kubera, Laksmi, Bhavānī, Ganeja, Soma, Guha, Bhāskara, Durgā, the Mātrs, Vāsuki, sages, Viṣṇu, Kāna, Śiva are the lords of tithis from 1st to 14th for pavitrāropana (i. e. giving the sacred upavita to the gods) and for śayana.

 One important rule has to be remembered, [^282] viz. whatever nakṣatra or whatever tithi has a certain deity as its lord, the sleeping, turning from one side to another and the rest (i. e. getting up &c.) take place on that tithi or naksatra.
 Some celebrate the śayana of a god relying on the tithi, others rely on the naksatra.
 But the trouble is that one tithi has several lords, according to various authorities.
 For example, pratipad has three lords, Agni, Brahmā and Kubera (Garuḍa I. 116.
 3–8).
 For reasons of space it is not possible to refer to the texts on which different tithis are assigned for the śayana of Viṣṇu.
 The Samayamayūkha (p.
 79), K.T.
 V.p.
 172 and Vrataprakāśa283 (part of Viramitrodaya) espouse the view of Āṣāḍha eleventh (of bright half) relying on the Brahmapurāṇa.
 Many digests favour the 12th as the tithi of śayana and prabodha of Viṣṇu relying on the several yerses in the Varāha, Viṣṇu-dharmottara and other Purāṇas.
 Vide Kālaviveka p.
 175 (ff), V. K. K. 286,288, Kr̥tyatattva p.
 436, K. R. p.
 209.